shreeyasharma1804/notes/misc/KeyCloak.md

 ### Create the client

-- Redirect URIs
+- Redirect URIs: The valid URIs which can be sent as reidrect URIs in /auth request.
+The application should have endpoints listening on these URIs.
 - PKCE
-- Confidential clients
+- Confidential clients: The clients which require a client_secret to generate the access token from the authorization token

 ### User registration/loging